 We have a dedicated Mental Health support worker who works in close collaboration with other Mental Health services and Community Health Trusts.
 Our aim, with early intervention, is to deliver a service that is committed to a personalised, flexible, recovery focused approach for anyone in need including those with more complex needs such as chronic psychotic illness.
 For more information contact: firstname.lastname@example.org

-We have been supported by The Felix Project for a number of months leading up to the opening and we are pleased to report that our charity has benefitted enormously from this.
+We have been supported by The Felix Project for a number of months leading up to the opening and we are pleased to report that our charity has benefited enormously from this.

 It is amazing the variety of fresh and healthy food that The Felix Project deliver to our Centre.
 As well as markedly reducing our food costs, the free deliveries help our cook create varied and more nutritious meals, we can also distribute lots of fresh fruit and vegetables to our clients.